Bedrock-OSS/bedrock-wiki/docs/loot/recipes.md

 ### Tags

 Recipes are linked to crafting interfaces using the required `"tags"` array property, which must be placed within any recipe type.
 These tags will make the recipe be shared across different blocks that uses the `minecraft:crafting_table` component.
-When the recipe does not inlcude the `crafting_table` tag, or any vanilla tag, but a tag from your custom block, the recipe will only be shared to that custom block and not the crafting table/stonecutter/etc. At least one tag must be provided.
+When the recipe does not include the `crafting_table` tag, or any vanilla tag, but a tag from your custom block, the recipe will only be shared to that custom block and not the crafting table/stonecutter/etc. At least one tag must be provided.

 <CodeHeader>#/minecraft:recipe_shaped/</CodeHeader>